 Attendance to all lectures, field trips, and seminars is mandatory.

 You will earn direct UC credit and grades for all coursework.
-Grades for the summer quarter are usually ready by mid-August.
+Grades for the summer are usually ready by mid-August.